|Birth: ||Oct. 14, 1956|

 Jim's passion was to live among the Tarahumara native and local Mexican people in in Chihuahua, Mexico since his first trip to Copper Canyon in 1991.
 He used his construction, engineering and agriculture knowledge to help the communities there on projects such as clean water and irrigation systems, housing, sanitation, and agricultural production.
 He was known in his adopted community as Jaime Kochi and was fluent in both Tarahumara and Spanish.

-Bio compiled by Sami Hoag and Eileen Hogg
+Bio compiled by his cousin Sami Hoag and wife Eileen Hogg

 Jim Vergil Hogg